miklevin/MikeLev.in/_posts/2024-12-30-python-nix-htmx-ollama.md

 - A pipeline-based approach to building a dynamic book.

 Then each paragraph is also “pixel-chunked,” letting queries or references target the actual text. **Hence** you get the best of both worlds—**coarse** “objects” for high-level outlines and **fine** chunk retrieval for deeper quotes or references.

+---

+**Me**: Okay now, summarize what you know of what I'm doing.

+**o1 Pro**: Here’s a concise summary of what you’re doing:

+1. **Local-First Web Framework**
+   - You’re developing a single-file, Python-based web framework that uses **FastHTML** for server-driven rendering, **HTMX** for partial UI updates, and **MiniDataAPI** for persistence—all installed via **Nix flakes**.
+   - It runs on `localhost`, serving as a desktop-like application (similar to Electron or Jupyter), except no Node/Electron overhead—just Python, HTMX, and minimal inline HTML.
+   - Because it’s single-tenant, the usual multi-user security or scaling concerns do not apply.
+Everything is local and personally owned.

+2. **Integrated Local LLM**
+   - You embed an on-device large language model (like Ollama or a local llama.cpp derivative) that can see your entire ~10k line codebase at once.
+   - This allows the LLM to act as a “co-developer,” generating new CRUD plugins, pipeline workflows, or `.cursorrules` updates with full context.
+   - The LLM can also help run user-facing tasks (e.g., pipeline steps, database queries, SSE streams), bridging your code and the user’s commands.

+3. **Pipelines & CRUD Plugins**
+   - You have a minimal “Rails/Django-like” approach to CRUD, plus pipeline flows (like multi-step wizards).
+The system can be expanded by new plugin classes inheriting from a `BaseApp` or specialized classes, all living in the same single-file code.
+   - The local LLM is aware of these patterns and can add or modify them on-the-fly.

+4. **.cursorrules File**
+   - You maintain a `.cursorrules` to define coding guidelines for LLM-based suggestions, emphasizing local-first, single-tenant design and the `@rt` route decorator from `fast_app`.
+   - It sets out architectural rules (no big JS frameworks, no multi-tenant logic, minimal server-driven rendering, no external CSS unless necessary, etc.) so the LLM doesn’t revert to mainstream enterprise solutions.

+5. **Long-Term Goal: Book Creation**
+   - In parallel, you’re writing (and want to continuously refine) a **book on future-proofing** and resisting obsolescence, highlighting this local-first framework.
+   - You have ~100 articles as raw material, which collectively exceed typical LLM context windows.
+   - You plan to ingest and index them (possibly with vector embeddings and/or graph-based subtheme detection) so the LLM can produce an **organic, evolving book** outline that assimilates new articles over time.

+6. **Dual-Level Thematic Approach**
+   - You’re looking at not just paragraph-level “chunk embeddings,” but also higher-level “object recognition” (subtheme detection) from each article.
+   - This ensures the final outline sees the big themes (like `.cursorrules` changes, pipeline expansions, new local LLM patterns) rather than only small paragraph slices.

+7. **DIY Hacker Spirit & Overarching Vision**
+   - The entire framework is built to recapture an “old-school Webmaster can do it all” vibe, but updated with local AI for synergy.
+   - You relish minimal overhead, local data sovereignty, and direct hackability—eschewing enterprise trends or heavy multi-tenant architectures.
+   - Ultimately, it’s an anti-pattern from the perspective of enterprise architects, yet perfect for personal empowerment and deep transparency.

+In short: **You’re fusing a local-first, single-file Python web framework (with HTMX, no big JS, no multi-tenant complexity) and a built-in LLM that can ingest everything for plugin expansions and dev tasks.
+Meanwhile, you aim to unify your large corpus of blog articles into a living book, harnessing vector or graph-based indexing plus the LLM’s summarization to maintain an evolving outline that captures major subthemes across the content.**